 There Are Easy To Install Options For Retrofitting HVAC Systems In Older Buildings

-Having said the above, there are several solutions that can keep your installation costs down and make it much easier to retrofit a new HVAC system into an older building.
+Having said the above, there are several solutions that can keep your installation costs down.
+Furthermore, it makes it much easier to retrofit a new HVAC system into an older building.
 For example, United CoolAir adapts HVAC units to make retrofit projects simple and easy to install.
 Choosing a splittable system can also be a great choice.
-This allows your installers to maneuver the HVAC system through a standard thirty-two inch doorway and into a standard sized elevator.
+This allows your installers to maneuver the HVAC system through a standard thirty-two-inch doorway and into a standard-sized elevator.
 These EZfit units can save you manpower and therefore lower your installation costs.
 They also fit more easily above a ceiling or in a crowded mechanical room.

 There Are Several Benefits To Indoor HVAC Units

-If you currently have a outdoor and or rooftop HVAC unit, replacing it with an inside HVAC unit will free up space for other things such as solar panels or a roof top garden.
-This will also remove the noise of your old HVAC unit from the rooftop or other outdoor areas, making it a much more enjoyable space for your tenants.
+If you currently have an outdoor and or rooftop HVAC unit, replacing it with an inside HVAC unit will free up space.
+This could make room for other things such as solar panels or a rooftop garden.
+This will also remove the noise of your old HVAC unit from the rooftop or other outdoor areas.
+This makes it a much more enjoyable space for your tenants.
 Further, it is much easier to make repairs when the HVAC unit is indoors.
 You’ll also greatly reduce the chance of weather damage or vandalism.
 Unfortunately, there has been a rash of copper theft from outdoor HVAC units over the last decade.

 There Are Likely Programs Available To Defray Your Cost

 There are several government programs that can significantly lower the cost of your commercial HVAC replacement.
 These include PACE bonds, leasing programs, and energy programs like Potomac Edison.
-Potomac ED’s program provides up to a fifty percent rebate of the purchase price of your new HVAC, excluding taxes, for each VFD installed (capped at a total of $250,000).
+Potomac ED’s program provides up to a fifty percent rebate of the purchase price of your new HVAC.
+Of course, this excludes taxes, for each VFD installed (capped at a total of $250,000).
 These financial incentives make it a much easier decision to do a commercial HVAC replacement.